SOLPumpFunBot/LATEST-Solana-Pump-Fun-Sniper-Trading-Bot/README.md

 ## *3. Configuration*

-1. Copy the .env.example file to .env and update the values:
+1. Change the .env.example file to .env and then open it & update the values:

    - PRIVATE_KEY: Your wallet's private key.
    - RPC_URL: Your Solana RPC URL.